An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Beyond three alternatives

 \begin{proof} Suppose $F$ is such a method.
 First we show that ordinal margin invariance and weak positive responsiveness imply that $F$ selects a unique winner in any uniquely-weighted profile.
 For suppose there is a uniquely-weighted profile $\mathbf{P}$ with $|F(\mathbf{P})|>1$.
 Since $\mathbf{P}$ and $5\mathbf{P}$ have the same ordinal margin graphs, we have $F(\mathbf{P})=F(5\mathbf{P})$ by ordinal margin invariance, so $|F(5\mathbf{P})|>1$.
 Let $\mathbf{P}'$ be obtained from $5\mathbf{P}$ by adding a block of all linear orders, which does not change the margin graph, so $|F(\mathbf{P}')|>1$ by ordinal margin invariance.
 Finally, let $\mathbf{P}''$ be obtained from $\mathbf{P}'$ by one voter moving some alternative in $F(\mathbf{P}')$ from last place to first place (such a voter exists since we added a block of all linear orders).
 Then by weak positive responsiveness, $|F(\mathbf{P}'')|=1$.
 But $\mathbf{P}''$ and $\mathbf{P}'$ have the same ordinal margin graph, since $\mathbf{P}$ was uniquely-weighted and our multiplication of $\mathbf{P}$ by $5$ to obtain $\mathbf{P}'$ made the gaps between margins too big for any one voter to change the ordinal margin graph.
 Thus, $F(\mathbf{P}'')=F(\mathbf{P}')$, contradicting the facts that $|F(\mathbf{P}')|>1$ and $|F(\mathbf{P}'')|=1$.

 Thus, $F$ selects a unique winner in any uniquely-weighted profile.
-Moreover, we showed in the proof of Theorem \ref{MainThm} that if $F$ satisfies the axioms of Theorem \ref{MainThm}, then $F$ satisfies the Condorcet winner criterion.
-Thus, by the main result of \citealt{Holliday2024}, $F$ violates the Condorcet loser criterion for four alternatives.\end{proof}
+Moreover, the axioms of the current proposition imply the axioms in Theorem \ref{MainThm}, so by that theorem, $F$ satisfies the Condorcet winner criterion for profiles up to three alternatives.
+To prove that $F$ satisfies the Condorcet winner criterion for profiles of four alternatives, we reason exactly as in the proof of the first paragraph of Theorem \ref{MainThm} except that we invoke Theorem \ref{MainThm} itself to prove $F(\mathbf{P}''_{-b})=\{c\}$.
+Thus, $F$ satisfies the Condorcet winner criterion.
+But then by the main result of \citealt{Holliday2024}, $F$ violates the Condorcet loser criterion.\end{proof}

 We suspect that replacing homogeneity and block preservation in Theorem \ref{MainThm} by ordinal margin invariance, which implies both axioms, suffices for axiomatically characterizing the refinements of Minimax for four alternatives.
 However, ordinal margin invariance is arguably less normatively compelling than the other axioms, so ideally we would have an axiomatic characterization without this axiom.